castle-engine/castle-engine/doc/pasdoc/README.txt

   On Windows you will need to additionally install Cygwin (http://cygwin.com/) or MinGW (http://www.mingw.org/).

+- Note that the html-parts/ subdirectory here contains some files (HTMLs, and some images/CSS/JS in subdirectories) copied (or generated from) our actual website on https://castle-engine.io/ .
+  For your comfort, these files are already present inside html-parts/ here, committed.
+They will be automatically used as necessary.

+  If you would like to regenerate them, do

+    cd html-parts
+    make clean
+    make

+  Be aware that you will need to have command-line PHP for this, and you will need our website sources from https://github.com/castle-engine/cge-www to be present (cloned such that cge-www and castle-engine repos are siblings).

 ------------------------------------------------------------------------------
 How to write documentation for the engine: